sbidy/privacyIDEA-ADFSProvider/README.md

 - Don’t require a reboot (on install and uninstall)

 ## Installation / usage
-To install the provider you have to download the pre-compiled binary (klick on "releases"), add some information to the config.xml and run the PowerShell script at the ADFS server.
+To install the provider you have to download the pre-compiled binary (click on "releases"), add some information to the config.xml and run the PowerShell script at the ADFS server.
 Now you can use the privacyIDEA_ADFSPovider at the pre-authentication options in the ADFS settings menu.

 ### Step-by-step
 1. Download the zip from releases or compile the binaries by your own